djdrysdale/digital-garden/notes/≈ Madsbjerg - Sensemaking.md

 ---
-Title: Where Good Ideas Come From by Steven Johnson
+title: Where Good Ideas Come From by Steven Johnson
-Date: 2021-02-26
+date: 2021-02-26
-Description: A bias toward scientific or algorithmic thinking limits our ability to develop deep understanding and intuition.
+description: A bias toward scientific or algorithmic thinking limits our ability to develop deep understanding and intuition.
-Tags: literature
+tags: literature
 ---

 ## About